 Qualifying Industrial Zones (QIZs)

-There are over 1,000 registered QIZ companies, of which the vast majority produce textiles and clothing items.
-Because U.S. tariffs on textile and apparel goods are relatively high, production of these goods in QIZs is particularly attractive.
-Other eligible sectors include processed agricultural foods, machinery and equipment, base metals, chemicals, plastics, leather and raw materials such as glassware, marble and granite.
+Egypt’s 15+ QIZs are located in Greater Cairo, Alexandria, the Suez Canal zone, the central Delta, Beni Suef and Minya.
+The vast majority of QIZ companies produce textiles and apparel as the U.S. tariffs on these goods are relatively high, making the QIZ’s duty-free status particularly attractive for this industry.
+Other eligible sectors include processed foods, machinery and equipment, base metals, chemicals, plastics, leather and building materials such as marble and granite.

 QIZ products made up 32% of Egypt’s total exports to the U.S. and 51% of non-oil exports.
 In 2019, QIZ exports hit the USD 1 billion mark, a 15% increase from USD 880.2 million in 2018.
 Textile and clothing represented 97% of all of Egypt’s QIZ exports in 2019, while chemicals, minerals, fertilizers, glass and agricultural products accounted for the remaining 3%.